IkobiLynch/Bubble_GameJam/README.md

 ## 🎮 Game Concept

-In *Bubbles and the Fury*, you play as a sentient bubble navigating a surreal and chaotic realm filled with enemies, hazards, and time-based challenges.
-Your bubble’s powers are limited—but clever movement and timely dodging are your only chances to survive the fury.
+In *Bubbles and the Fury*, you play as a shooter navigating chaotic realm filled with enemies, hazards, and time-based challenges.
+Your powers are changed by picking up different weapons that spawn during play.
+Get stuck in a spot?
+Use the dash to escape tight situations and survive the fury.

 ##  Technologies Used